Ezio2994/punk-api-react/README.md

-exercising APIs unsage on react
+exercising APIs usage on react